tethysplatform/tethys/docs/installation/production/configuration/basic/database.rst

 2. Create Tethys Database and Database Users
 ============================================

-Use the ``tethys db create`` command to create the database users and tables required by Tethys Platform:
+Use the ``tethys db create`` command to create the database users and tables required by Tethys Portal:

     .. code-block:: bash